davidmelo/unreal/LogAnimationTransitionRules/README.md

 ## Example of how to use the visual logger to better follow the flow of animation transitions.

 The [Visual Logger](https://docs.unrealengine.com/latest/INT/Gameplay/Tools/VisualLogger/) is a powerful Unreal Engine tool.
-It allows you to easily have access to a temporal log on your project.
+It allows you to easily have access to a chronological log on your project.

 ![](https://docs.unrealengine.com/latest/images/Gameplay/Tools/VisualLogger/image_0.jpg)